-"Two-thirds of study participants report a cybersecurity staffing shortage is placing their organizations at risk."
-This shortage means that in-house security teams often work extra hours and give up vacations and holidays just to stay marginally on top of their workloads.
+"Two-thirds of study participants report a cybersecurity staffing shortage is placing their organizations at risk."2 This shortage is often referred to as the cybersecurity skills gap, and it means that in-house security teams often work extra hours and give up vacations and holidays2 just to stay marginally on top of their workloads.

 The long working hours and increasing threat pressures placed on IT security decisions makers and teams will not be sustainable at this pace.
-This is especially worrying in an enterprise landscape where the average cost of a data breach in 2022 was \$4.35 million and will likely only get more expensive as we move into 2023.